dreadflopp/dreads_modlist_patches/README.md

 1. The last prompt will ask if MO can handle .NXM links from the browser.
 Allow it to do so.
 1. MO2 is now set up and ready to use.

+### Create mod listings for SSEEdit

+To prevent backup and cache files from SSEEdit ending up in the overwrite folder, mixing with other files you might want to keep track of, it is advised to create two empty mod listingss in MO2 for these two types of files:

+1. On the MO2 window, click the Open list options button at the top of the left pane, next to the profile selection drop-down.
+1. Choose Create empty mod, name it *SSEEdit Cache*, and click OK.
+1. Repeat the above steps to create another empty mod but name it *SSEEdit Backups* insead.

-#### Adding executables
+### Adding executables

-All tools should be launched through Mod Organizer 2.
-Mod Organizer 2 may have auto-detected some tool but the user needs to confirm this and manually add the rest of the tools.
+All tools except BethINI should be launched through MO2.
+MO2 may have auto-detected some tool but you need to confirm this and manually add the rest of the tools.

 **Instructions to add tools as executables**